dlops-io/cheese-app-v3/README.md

 * Create a VM Instance from [GCP](https://console.cloud.google.com/compute/instances)
 * When creating the VM, you can select all the default values but ensure to select:
 	- Machine Type: N2D
-	- Allow HTTP traffic
+    - Under OS & Storage: Select disk size as 50 Gig
-	- Allow HTTPS traffic
+	- Under Networking: Allow HTTP traffic, Allow HTTPS traffic

 * SSH into your newly created instance
 Install Docker on the newly created instance by running
 * `curl -fsSL https://get.docker.com -o get-docker.sh`